JDevs-py/Tutorial_8/README.md

 # Tutorial_8
-Learning to save files or folders to repositories
+Learning to save files or folders to repositories and practicing how to save different types of files to repositories